Bahareh-Saidi/Projects/Expense-Tracker/README.txt

 ✨ Features

-Record expenses with:
+- Record expenses with:

-Amount
+  - Amount

-Category
+  - Category

-Date (YYYY-MM-DD)
+  - Date (YYYY-MM-DD)

-Record income with:
+- Record income with:

-Amount
+  - Amount

-Source
+  - Source

-Date
+  - Date

-View all stored expenses and income
+- View all stored expenses and income

-Calculate:
+- Calculate:

-Total expenses per category
+  - Total expenses per category

-Total income per source
+  - Total income per source

-Overall balance (income minus expenses)
+  - Overall balance (income minus expenses)

-Filter income and expenses by:
+- Filter income and expenses by:

-Month
+  - Month

-Year
+  - Year

-Interactive command-line menu for seamless navigation
+- Interactive command-line menu for easy navigation

 🧱 Tech Stack

-Python 3
+- Python 3

-collections.defaultdict for efficient data aggregation
+- collections.defaultdict for efficient data aggregation

-datetime for date parsing and filtering
+- datetime for date parsing and filtering

-pprint for readable CLI output formatting
+- pprint for readable CLI output formatting

 📁 Data Model
 Expenses and income are stored as dictionaries where:

-Each category or source maps to a list of transactions
+- Each category or source maps to a list of transactions

-Each transaction contains:
+- Each transaction contains:

-amount
+  - amount

-date
+  - date

 Example structure:
 expenses = {
   "food": [
     {"amount": 25.5, "date": "2024-03-10"},